adolfont/utfpr_tictactoe/README.md

 4. **X plays on (2,2)** — X on empty cell — ✅ valid move
 5. **O plays on (2,2)** — O overwrites X — ✅ valid move
 6. **+ plays on (2,2)** — + overwrites O — ✅ valid move
+1. **X plays on (1,1)** — ❌ invalid move: X is retaliating against O’s overwrite in move 5, violating the anti-revenge rule